Afghanistan: Evacuations continue as Taliban claim moderate stance | DW | 18.08.2021

 Nobel Prize laureate Malala Yousafzai, who survived a Pakistani Taliban assassination attempt, said she "fears" the situation for women in Afghanistan.
 "We cannot continue to fail them.
 We have no time to spare," she wrote in The New York Times.

-Several countries, including Germany and the US, have continued to transport hundreds of people out of Kabul airport.
+Several countries, including Germany and the United States, have continued to transport hundreds of people out of Kabul airport.
 Around 130 people who had been flown from Kabul to Tashkent on Tuesday arrived in the German city of Frankfurt on a commercial Lufthansa flight early on Wednesday morning.

 World leaders continued to discuss the fate of the many thousands of Afghans who are now under threat of persecution in their own country.